platformio/platformio-docs/projectconf/section_env_upload.rst

 ^^^^^^^^^^^^^^^^

 Extra flags for uploader.
 Will be added to the end of uploader command.
-If you need to override uploader command or base flags please use :ref:`projectconf_extra_script`.
+If you need to override uploader command or base flags please use :ref:`projectconf_extra_scripts`.

 This option can be set by global environment variable :envvar:`PLATFORMIO_UPLOAD_FLAGS`.